MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPCentralAdministration.md

 ```

 ### -SecureSocketsLayer
-Enables Secure Sockets Layer (SSL) encryption for the Central Administration IIS web site.
+Enables Secure Sockets Layer (SSL) encryption for the Central Administration IIS website.
-If you choose to use SSL, you must import a server certificate to SharePoint and assign it to the Central Administration IIS web site for this web application.
+If you choose to use SSL, you must import a server certificate to SharePoint and assign it to the Central Administration IIS website for this web application.
 The Central Administration web application won't be accessible until you do this.

 The default value is False.